dwyl/ISO-27001-2013-information-technology-security/change-control-management-policy.md

 ### Developer Checklist

 + [ ] Unit, End-to-End and/or Acceptance Test is written
-+ [ ] Feature/change is built according to precise requirements and no other additions/removals made.
++ [ ] Feature/change is built according to precise requirements and no other additions/removals made
-+ [ ] Descriptive Git Commit Message with reference (link) to issue.
++ [ ] Descriptive Git Commit Message with reference (link) to issue
-+ [ ] Ensure all `pre-commit` checks/tests pass locally before pusing to Continuous Integration (CI) Environment.
++ [ ] Ensure all `pre-commit` checks/tests pass locally before pushing to Continuous Integration (CI) Environment
 + [ ] Push to CI
 + [ ] Create "Pull Request" (_with batch of changes_)
-+ [ ] Assign for request for peer review.
++ [ ] Assign for request for peer review

 ## 5. Peer Review

 The code is reviewed by peers (_a distinct team member_) and improvements suggested.
-When code is deemed good approval is given.
+When code is deemed good, approval is given.

 ## 6. Quality Assurance Review